 Players love it, Nintendo locks it – eSportsNews eSports PokemonGo

 A developer’s project has now been removed from Twitter and YouTube.
-He built a first-person shooter in 30 days, where you shoot wild Pokémon.
+He built a -person shooter in 30 days, where you shoot wild Pokémon.
 Even with boss fights.
 Nintendo didn’t find that funny at all.

 What happened?